Carlos Martínez de Irujo, 8th Duke of Sotomayor

-Don Carlos Manuel Mariano Martínez de Irujo y del Alcázar, 8th Duke of Sotomayor, 3rd Marquis of Casa Irujo, GE, GCVO (3 April 1846 – 14 September 1909) was a Spanish noble and politician who was an influential figure of the Restoration and of the regency of Queen María Cristina.
+Don Carlos Manuel Mariano Martínez de Irujo y del Alcázar, 8th Duke of Sotomayor, 3rd Marquis of Casa Irujo, GE (3 April 1846 – 14 September 1909) was a Spanish noble and politician who was an influential figure of the Restoration and of the regency of Queen María Cristina.

 Early life

 Martínez de Irujo was born on 3 April 1846.
-He was the only son of Gabriela del Alcázar, 7th Duchess of Sotomayor, and Carlos Martínez de Irujo, 2nd Marquis of Casa Irujo, who served as the Prime Minister of Spain under Isabella II from January to March 1847.
+He was the only son of Gabriela del Alcázar, 7th Duchess of Sotomayor, and Carlos Martínez de Irujo, 2nd Marquis of Casa Irujo, who served as Prime Minister of Spain under Isabella II from January to March 1847.
 His sister, María de la Piedad Martínez de Irujo y del Alcázar, married Pedro Caro y Széchényi, 6th Marquis of La Romana.

-His maternal grandparents were Juan Gualberto del Alcázar y Zúñiga, 6th Marquis del Valle de la Paloma and Victoria María Teresa de Vera Aragón y Nin de Zatrillas, 2nd Duchess de la Roca.
-His paternal grandparents were the diplomat Carlos Martínez de Irujo y Erice, 1st Marquis of Casa Irujo, and his American wife Sarah McKean (the daughter of the Pennsylvania Governor and signer of the Declaration of Independence Thomas McKean).
+His maternal grandparents were Juan Gualberto del Alcázar y Zúñiga, 6th Marquis del Valle de la Paloma, and Victoria María Teresa de Vera Aragón y Nin de Zatrillas, 2nd Duchess de la Roca.
+His paternal grandparents were the diplomat Carlos Martínez de Irujo y Erice, 1st Marquis of Casa Irujo, and his American wife Sarah McKean (the daughter of the Pennsylvania Governor and signer of the Declaration of Independence, Thomas McKean).

 He studied law and became a diplomat.